captionpoint/captionpoint-plays/THE-ROOMMATE.md

 How did you know who to target?
 ---
 ## ROBYN:
-"Target" I don't use that word
+“Target” I don’t use that word
 ---
-"target"
+“target”
 ---
 ## SHARON:
-Okay...
+Okay…
 ---
 ## ROBYN:
-"Identify," I took some time to
+“Identify,” I took some time to
 ---
 identify my client base
 ---
 ## SHARON:
-Okay...
+Okay…
 ---
-So like...
+So like…
 ---
 ## ROBYN:
 Northerners are mean and paranoid